You’ve probably heard that you must have a validation plan before launching your product.

 Some essential parts of a VMP include:

-This should outline the system or product to be validated, any applicable regulatory requirements, and the desired outcome.
+Scope and objectives of the validation: This should outline the system or product to be validated, any applicable regulatory requirements, and the desired outcome.

-This should set out the timeline for each validation activity, such as when protocols must be written, tests conducted, and reports generated.
+Validation timetable: This should set out the timeline for each validation activity, such as when protocols must be written, tests conducted, and reports generated.

-This should outline the process for verifying and approving validation activities and any other quality assurance checks that need to be performed.
+Validation review: This should outline the process for verifying and approving validation activities and any other quality assurance checks that need to be performed.

 Validation master plan examples

-Example 1: Risk-Based validation master plan
+Example 1: Risk-based validation master plan

-For a risk-based this plan, the primary focus is on identifying and mitigating risks.
+For a risk-based plan, the primary focus is on identifying and mitigating risks.
 The validation plan aims to identify potential risk areas and develop strategies to reduce or eliminate them.

 A typical approach to risk management is to identify the sources of risk, assess the likelihood and impact of each threat, prioritize the risks based on their potential severity, develop plans for mitigating them, and monitor their effectiveness.

-Example 2: Quality-Based validation master plan
+Example 2: Quality-based validation master plan

 The primary focus of a quality-based validation plan is on ensuring product quality.
 In addition, this validation plan aims to ensure that all products meet their required specifications and adhere to regulatory guidelines.